 As with other forms of violence and exploitation, girls are often the most affected by certain forms of modern slavery.
 Girls and women account for around 71 per cent of the 40 million victims of forced labour and forced marriage, and each year 15 million girls are married before the age of 18.

 We see the fight against modern slavery as key to the global struggle for human rights that is fundamental to our purpose: to make sure that all children can grow up enjoying their rights.
 We therefore welcome this chance to affirm our commitment to doing all we can to prevent modern slavery.

-We recognise that modern slavery is both a grave human rights violation and a truly global problem, and that some of the countries in which we work face particular challenges in the context of modern slavery.
-We are committed to making sure that our activities and our decisions do not in any way contribute to modern slavery in any of its forms – human trafficking, slavery, servitude, forced and bonded labour
+We recognise that modern slavery is both a grave human rights violation and a truly global problem and that some of the countries in which we work face particular challenges in the context of modern slavery.
+We are committed to making sure that our activities and our decisions do not in any way contribute to modern slavery in any of its forms – human trafficking, slavery, servitude, forced or bonded labour.

-Plan International UK is a UK registered charitable company limited by guarantee, incorporated under the name Plan International (UK).
-The Plan International global family is organised into separate legal entities and in our last financial year, which ended on 30 June 2016, these included 20 National Organisations, Plan International Inc (PII), and their subsidiaries.
+Plan International UK is a UK registered charitable company limited by guarantee.
+The Plan International global family is organised into separate legal entities and in our last financial year, which ended on 30 June 2017, these included 20 National Organisations, Plan International Inc (PII), and their subsidiaries.

 We use suppliers across all of our activities to enable us to carry out our charitable purposes.
 These range from fundraising and retail suppliers to those providing office facilities and recruitment services.
 We are not involved in manufacturing, agriculture or retail activities and so we are not at high risk of modern slavery occurring directly in our supply chains.

 As part of our commitment to identifying and mitigating risk we undertake partner due diligence before we partner with another organisation to help carry out our work.